Online Courses for Educators

 Holocaust Education

-The Wassmuth Center’s Human Rights has partnered with the Albion Center for Professional Development at Idaho State University to offer a self-paced, online course for educators centered around teaching the Holocaust through the Spiral of Injustice.
+The Wassmuth Center for Human Rights has partnered with the Albion Center for Professional Development at Idaho State University to offer a self-paced, online course for educators centered around teaching the Holocaust through the Spiral of Injustice.

 Credits: 3